HydroXCarbon/HybridQuantumGAN/README.md

-# Quantum Generative Adversarial Networks (QGAN)
+# Hybrid Quantum Generative Adversarial Networks (HQGAN)

 ## Introduction

-This project explores the implementation and research of Quantum Generative Adversarial Networks (QGAN).
-QGAN is an innovative approach that combines the power of quantum computing with the generative capabilities of GANs to create quantum-enhanced generative models.
-This repository contains the code and resources needed to understand, implement, and experiment with QGANs.
+This project explores the implementation and research of Hybrid Quantum Generative Adversarial Networks (HQGAN).
+HQGAN is an innovative approach that combines the power of quantum computing with the generative capabilities of GANs to create quantum-enhanced generative models.
+This repository contains the code and resources needed to understand, implement, and experiment with HQGANs.

 ## Prerequisites